Agricultural Reform Route Map

 Tier 2: ‘Enhanced Level Direct Payment’ - a universally accessible payment that supplements Base.
 This is for applicants delivering Base requirements and undertaking further activity that delivers outcomes for nature and climate improvement, including recognition of wider land management.

-Tier 3: ‘Elective Payment’ - a competitive or non-universal (criteria dependent) range of payments for targeted actions and undertakings on particular habitats, and for defined species, to deliver nature and climate outcomes included in the Vision for Agriculture.
+Tier 3: ‘Elective Payment’ - a competitive or non-universal (criteria dependent) range of payments for targeted actions and undertakings on particular habitats, and for defined species, and support for wider business sustainability to deliver nature and climate outcomes included in the Vision for Agriculture.

 Tier 4: ‘Complementary Support’ - provision of support for Continuing Professional Development (CPD), advice, knowledge exchange and linkages to wider land management support from Scottish Government officials and/or public partners.

-The existing framework of support will continue in 2023 and 2024 to provide security and stability to farmers and crofters.
+The existing framework of support will continue in 2024 to provide security and stability to farmers and crofters.

 See the information below for more detail by scheme.